ROCm/half/README.txt

 Furthermore the library provides proper specializations for 'std::numeric_limits', defining various implementation properties, and 'std::hash' for hashing half-precision numbers (the latter only if the preprocessor symbol 'HALF_ENABLE_HASH' is defined when including half.hpp.
+Similar to the corresponding preprocessor symbols from <cmath> the library also defines the HUGE_VALH constant and maybe the FP_FAST_FMAH symbol.

 CONVERSIONS